How To Ha-Ha

 Q) What about communication?
 Are there morning nets during the Ha-Ha?

-A) In port and at the start of each leg the morning net is on VHF69.
-Offshore Ha-Ha boats monitor VHF69 during the rally for boat-to-boat communications.
-The rally committee may not answer VHF69 as they may not be in range but other members of the fleet will.
+A) While in port and at the start of each leg, the morning net is on VHF 69.
+Offshore, Ha-Ha boats monitor VHF 69 during the rally for boat-to-boat communications.
+The rally committee may not always be able to respond on VHF 69 due to range limitations, but other fleet members will be monitoring.
 There are no offshore morning nets.

 Q) What offshore communication devices are required for check-ins?